web-platform-tests/interop/README.md

 ## Getting involved

-TODO: Ways to contribute other than joining the Interop Team.
-Proposals.
-In between proposal periods: write tests, file bugs, file issues, gather evidence for next time.
+Please see the [contribution guide](./CONTRIBUTING.md) for ways to contribute to the interop project.

 You're also welcome to join the conversation in the [`#interop2022:matrix.org` Matrix channel](https://app.element.io/#/room/#interop2022:matrix.org)!